 Location: Cupertino, California

-Some of the most impressive parallel processing capabilities aren’t exclusive to supercomputer centers — one powerful example may even be sitting in your pocket or on your desk.
-Apple is no stranger to using multi-core processors to power its hardware, and pushes to keep increasing the speed of smartphones and computers with each new iteration.
-The company’s newest chip used in the iPhone 14, the A15 Bionic chip, houses a 5-core GPU, a 6-core CPU and a 16-core NPU.
-Thanks to this scale of parallel processing (in a remarkably tiny space), devices like these boast some of the fastest download and performance times on a smartphone.
+Apple is no stranger to using multi-core processors to power its hardware, increasing the speed of smartphones, tablets and computers with each new iteration.
+The company’s M4 chip will be featured in the new iPad Pro and is equipped with a 10-core GPU, a 10-core CPU and a neural engine that can complete 38 trillion operations per second.
+Thanks to this scale of parallel processing, mobile devices like these boast some of the fastest download and performance times.

 Location: Palo Alto, California

-Due to the complexity of blockchain verification, mining crypto and executing smart contracts take an abundance of computing power.
-To avoid any traffic, some companies like Aptos are taking to parallel processing to speed up these operations.
+Complex tasks like blockchain verification, mining for crypto and executing smart contracts take an abundance of computing power.
+To avoid any traffic, some companies like Aptos Labs use parallel processing to speed up these operations.
 Block-STM, the company’s multithreaded parallel execution engine, works to manage and automatically adapt to the workload of smart contract conflicts.
 Using the power of multiple CPUs on several database operations at a time, Block-STM validates over 160,000 transactions per second on Aptos’ blockchain.

 Location: San Francisco, California